luc-tielen/blog/site/posts/create_recursion_schemes_using_comonads.md

 need.
 In the situation I just mentioned, the datastructure needs access to four distinct values:

-1. The original recursive data structure,
+1. The original recursive datastructure,
 2. The result from the first helper fold,
 3. The result from the second helper fold,
 4. The result from the final fold.